 The M.A.B.S. program culminates in a Master's Thesis, defended no later than the middle of the student's last semester in residence.
-For more information, please review "Movement Through the Program" below and "The Master's Thesis Handbook" available on the IBS website.
+For more information, please review "Movement Through the Program" below and the "Thesis Handbook" available on the IBS website.